-Ensure the samples and calibrators are at 20-25 °C prior to measurement.
+Ensure the samples, calibrators and controls are at 20-25 °C prior to

-Due to possible evaporation effects, samples and calibrators on the analyzers should be analyzed/measured within 2 hours.
+Due to possible evaporation effects, samples, calibrators and controls on the analyzers should be analyzed/measured within 2 hours.

 The performance of the Elecsys Anti-SARS-CoV-2 S assay has not been established with cadaveric samples or body fluids other than serum and plasma.